stan-dev/design-docs/designs/0004-sparse-matrices.md

 ### Templating

-There are two approaches to have Stan support Eigen's Sparse Matrix format.
+Sparse matrices can be supported in Stan-math by either moving to more thorough templating along with pseudo-concepts in the metaprogramming or by having separate methods for Sparse Matrices.

 #### The Hard way

-Sparse matrices can be supported in Stan-math by either moving to `EigenBase` as the default in the metaprogramming or by having separate methods for Sparse Matrices.

 Let's look at primitive add for an example.
 One implementation of `add` in Stan math is